Jayant-001/Cloud-File-Manager/README.md

 ## Getting Started

-To get started with Mera Box, follow these steps:
+To get started with Pocket Cloud, follow these steps:

 ### Installation